Don Gardner: Death

 Gardner continued to work as a jazz musician, and had been part of the management of the Philadelphia Clef Club of Jazz & Performing Arts in Philadelphia since 1985, serving as executive director.
 Lovett Hines, the current Artistic Director of the Philadelphia Clef Club of Jazz & Performing Arts, was at the hospital when Gardner died, playing the artist's music.
 "And I just held the telephone to his ear on YouTube," Hines said.
 "And you could see his reaction with his eyes moving and moving his hand.
-So he responded to the music, and I'm glad that was the last thing he heard."
-Gardner died on September 4, 2018 at age 87.
+So he responded to the music, and I'm glad that was the last thing he heard".
+Gardner died on September 4, 2018, at the age of 87.